-Snowball fights are all fun and games until someone loses an eye, or until someone hits a police officer with a snowball, as one student found out Friday night’s “Snowbrawl.”
+Snowball fights are all fun and games until someone loses an eye, or until someone hits a police officer with a snowball, as one student found out at Friday night’s “Snowbrawl.”

 Boston University Police Department officers took a student into custody Friday night for hitting an officer in the face with a snowball during the massive snowball fight on the Esplanade, said BUPD Captain Robert Molloy.